Motorcycle tyres have different shapes, patterns, etc. It is best to choose the tire that suits you.

 Semi-hot melt tires use hard materials in the middle of the tire and soft materials on both sides.

-The motorcycle tyres we most often come into contact with are semi-hot melt, and now most of the standard tires of large displacement sports/sports cruising motorcycles are also semi-hot melt.
+motorcycle tyres we most often come into contact with are semi-hot melt, and now most of the standard tires of large displacement sports/sports cruising motorcycles are also semi-hot melt.

 Because the soft material is used on both sides, the cornering ability of the semi-hot-melt tire is also excellent; at the same time, because the middle part of the semi-hot-melt tire uses a hard material, the tire becomes more wear-resistant (it is the service life of the full-hot-melt tire).
 1.5 times to 2 times of the tyre), it is not so sticky, and it is easier to adapt to the unclean road conditions such as street/mountain roads; finally, because of the combination of hard and soft materials, semi-hot-melt tires require working temperature It is not as high as full melting, and the rate of temperature rise is relatively fast.